noble-antwi/cybersecurity_projects/Monitoring and Detection Lab/README.md

 | Attacker (em3) | 192.168.3.254 | Yes | 192.168.3.10 - 192.168.3.253 |
 | Security Onion (em4) | 192.168.4.254 | Yes | 192.168.4.10 - 192.168.4.253 |
 | Splunk (em5) | 192.168.5.254 | Yes | 192.168.5.10 - 192.168.5.253 |

-### Key Components and Their Network Placement

-1. **PfSense**: Central router and firewall, connected to all network segments.
-2. **Windows 10 Workstation**: Placed in the Internal LAN (192.168.1.X).
-3. **Kali Linux**: Located in the Attacker network (192.168.3.10).
-4. **Metasploitable**: Vulnerable system placed in the Internal LAN (192.168.1.X).
-5. **Windows Server 2022 (Domain Controller)**: Assigned a static IP in the Internal LAN (192.168.1.1).
-6. **Security Onion**: Management interface on External network (192.168.114.5), with additional interfaces for traffic capture and log collection.
-7. **Splunk**: Placed in its dedicated network for log analysis (192.168.5.0/24).

-This network architecture provides a robust environment for simulating various cybersecurity scenarios, from attack simulations to defensive monitoring and log analysis.
-The segmentation allows for isolated testing while maintaining the ability to monitor traffic across different network zones.

-Based on the information provided in your README file, I'll provide a detailed and professional explanation of the infrastructure setup for your cybersecurity home lab, focusing on VMware installation, pfSense configuration, and Windows 10 installation.

 ## Infrastructure Setup